Yeinkal/ML_G14_Average_Rating/README.md

 # MLAveragRatingG14
-This project is a Book rating predicting Model which enable us to predict the Average rating of one book just  by giving  some informations.
+This project is a Book rating predicting Model which enables us to predict the Average rating of one book just  by giving  some information.

 # Python version

-Python  (default, Mar 28 , 08:03:21) [MSC v.1916 64 bit (AMD64)] :: Anaconda, Inc. on win32
+Python  version 3.11.4

 Environment This project was coded with anaconda and Jupyter notebook